Sentimental Education (The Sopranos): Synopsis

 Tony B tries to adjust to civilian life.
-Kim, his Korean-American employer, who was pressured by Tony Soprano into giving him a job, is hostile.
-But he changes his mind when he realizes how hard Tony B is working, both on the job and in his efforts to pass the state massage board exam.
-Kim offers to partner up with him, since he has an empty storefront in West Caldwell.
+His Korean-American employer, who was pressured by Tony into giving Tony B a job, is hostile due to Tony B's mob connections.
+The employer changes his mind when he realizes how hardworking Tony B is, both on the job and in his efforts to pass the state massage board exam.
+He offers to partner up with Tony B, offering an empty storefront in West Caldwell.
 Tony B passes the exam and begins work on the storefront, preparing it for business.
-But then he comes across a bag containing $12,000, thrown away by fleeing drug dealers, and goes on a self-destructive tear, wasting most of the money on gambling and expensive clothes.
-Kim visits the store and encourages him to keep on working.
-Tony B, sleepless, and under physical and emotional pressure, snaps, and beats him up.
-With Tony at Nuovo Vesuvio, Tony B hints that he screwed up and asks if he still needs someone to cover the airbag scheme.
+However, he comes across a bag containing $12,000, apparently thrown away by fleeing drug dealers, and goes on a self-destructive tear, wasting most of the money on gambling, alcohol, and expensive clothes.
+Tony B's employer visits the store and encourages him to keep on working; Tony B snaps and beats him up.
+With Tony at Nuovo Vesuvio, Tony B hints that he screwed up and asks if Tony still needs someone to cover the airbag scheme.